What needs permission in a Conservation Area?

 Outbuildings and temporary structures

-For houses in a conservation area, as long as you follow some simple rules, a planning application is not required for outbuildings, whether they are proposed to be permanent or temporary.
+For houses in a conservation area, if you follow some simple rules, a planning application is not required for outbuildings, whether they are proposed to be permanent or temporary.

 Outbuildings include sheds, shelters, greenhouses, garages, swimming pools, ponds, saunas, tennis courts, kennels, summer houses and the like.
 Please verify with us through Pre-application advice